icp4a/automation-decision-services-samples/samples/UseTestingTutorial/README.md

          "expected": false
        },
 ```
-3. Run again the test using:
+3. Run the test again using:
 ```
 mvn clean install -s settings.xml
 ```
-This time the test passes and the archive is generated.
+This time, the test passes and the archive is generated.
 You get the following output:
 ```
 ...
 [INFO] -------------------------------------------------------